ekkis/js-prototypes/README.md

   Returns a boolean value indicating whether the object contains any visible members (this excludes functions and other attributes created with `enumerable: false`)

+  ### uc / lc [keys]

+  Uppercases or lowercases the values in an object.
+If no arguments are passed, all keys in the object are operated upon.
+Alternatively the caller may pass an array of keys or a string to be converted into an array using the `String.arr()` method

   ### map fn

   Returns an object transformed according to the function passed